 Every five years each water company is obliged to publish a 25 year 'Water Resources Management Plan' setting out its overall strategy.
-STW are currently developing a plan to cover the period 2015-2040 that will bewas finalised in 2014.
-STW's current plan covers the period 2010 - 2035 and aims to:
+STW are currently developing a plan to cover the period 2015-2040 that was finalised in 2014.
+The strategy is to reduce the overall demand for water and to make the best use of existing water resources through a more flexible and sustainable supply system.
+This will be achieved by: